 Think about learning platforms.
 Many of us have to work within LMSs or LRSs.
 In producing for an LMS or LRS, some testing needs to be done.
 For example, if your SCORM package is communicating with an LMS, make sure you allow time for that.

-You’ll also need to understand how to create content for different devices.
+You’ll also need to understand how to create eLearning courses for different devices.
 Think about how your material will work and look on different screens, and how the learners will experience it.
 That’s especially important these days in terms of a mobile-first environment.

 Here’s a distilled collection of things to talk about, whatever methodology you’re using: